minhtran241/gvcourse/wiki/INSTRUCTIONS.md

 }
 ```

 That's it, we have finished building the views for Course component.
-All the code for Course component is located in the [Course](https://github.com/minhtran241/gvcourses/tree/main/GVCourses/Views/Courses) folder.
-The same approach can be applied to build the views for news component, all the code for News component is located in the [News](https://github.com/minhtran241/gvcourses/tree/main/GVCourses/Views/News) folder.
-You now should have a good understanding of how to build views in SwiftUI.
+All the code for views is located in the [Views](https://github.com/minhtran241/gvcourses/tree/main/GVCourses/Views) folder.
+Now, let's explore how to build the model for the Course component.

 # Section 4: Building the Models

-The models are responsible for storing the app's data and providing methods to access the data.

-Create a Models folder and a new Swift file named "Course.swift" inside the Models folder.
+In this app, the each model contains data object type of specific component.
+For example, the Course model contains data object type of Course component.
+In this section, we will explore how to build the models for GVCourse.
+We will start with the Course model.
+First, let's create a Models folder and a new Swift file named [Course.swift](https://github.com/minhtran241/gvcourses/tree/main/GVCourses/Models/Course.swift) inside the Models folder.
 Our Course model will have the following properties:

 ```swift
 struct Course: Identifiable {